 Babies are screened from 30 weeks gestational age at 1-2 weekly intervals depending on the risk level.
 ROP is graded by stage (1-5), extent (clock hours of retina involved) and zone (zones 1-3, with more posterior disease closer to the optic nerve being zone 1 and more worrying).
-If there is vascular engagement (Plus disease) then this signifies a
+If there is vascular engorgement (Plus disease) then this signifies greaters with interest of the attitude of the a

 Retinopathy of prematurity: stage 3 with plus disease.
-The plus disease is demonstrated with the dilated tortuous engorgement (Plus disease) then this signifies greates divide avascular retina beyond it.
+The plus disease is demonstrated with the dilated tortuous avascular retina beyond it.

 Treatment is recommended for more advanced disease, particularly grade 3 with Plus disease in zones 1 or 2.
 Laser is applied to the avascular peripheral retina to reduce the production of vasoproliferative substances.
 Ideally this causes regression of the neovascularisation and slow resolution of the disease.
-The treatment may not be curative, and although the long-term outcomes with treatment are clearly better than without treatment, the difference is not as great as one would hope.
+The treatment may not be curative, and although the long-term outcomes with treatment are clearly better than without treatment, the difference is not as greatas one would hope.